 - Visa Jobs Resource

-Optional Practical Training (OPT) is an employment option available to F-1 students when the employment is directly related to the major area of study.
+Optional Practical Training (OPT) is an employment option available to F-1 students that temporarily authorizes employment that is directly related to the major area of study.

-ISSS facilitates the OPT application process, but final authorization is processed by Immigration.
+ISSS facilitates the OPT application process, but final authorization is processed by United States Citizenship and Immigration Services (USCIS).
 It is the student’s responsibility to ensure that the application is submitted at least three months prior to the requested OPT start date.

 - Receive an I-20 with an OPT recommendation from ISSS and submit your application to USCIS within 30 days of the I-20 issuance.